jogo3000/collect-reaper-media/README.md

 # TODO
-Is it a good idea to furhter parse the arguments?
+Is it a good idea to further parse the arguments?
 Currently everything is considered a String argument.
 It might be easier to manipulate the DOM if those types would be changed to native types.
 The problem with this approach is that all of the String typed arguments aren't